 Make Your Kids the Focus

 It’s all too easy to wallow in misery and depression if you’re single and recently divorced on Valentine’s Day.
 So, make it about the kids.
 Focus on your children, listen to what they want to do, and give them a fun memory they can hold onto down the road.
+One way divorce dads can avoid negative feelings this February is to put the attention somewhere else.

 Share a Special Meal